DimitriGilbert/Proompty/readme.md

 Proompty is a command line tool to generate prompt based of template you manage.

 Why ?
-Meeeh, creating prompt sucks, you type and type to "maybe" have a decent result...
+Meeeh, creating prompt sucks, you type and type and type, agaiiiiiinnnn ...

+And, "maybe", (emphasis on MAYBE) you might sometimes have a have a decent result...

-And once you have good prompts... how do you manage them ? a single file ? an Obsidian directory perhaps ?
+And once you have good prompts... how do you manage them, hum ?

+a single file ? an Obsidian directory perhaps ?

+And what ?
 Copy pasting ?
+Seriously ??

 Maaan this sucks too !

-Weren't AI suppose to fix this stupid grind ? ...
+Weren't AI suppose to fix *that* stupid grind ? ...

-Follow me in going full circle, use a CLI tool to generate your prompts, manage prompt templates and prompt mods, no need for AI when you have autocomplete in your terminal !!
+Well, follow me in going full circle then !

+Use a CLI tool to generate your prompts and manage your templates and mods !

+Who needs AI when you have autocomplete in your terminal !!?

 ## TL;DR